nuandy/othello/README.md

 * Includes Jersey web services client.
 * Includes Google's GSON library to convert JSON to Java objects and vice-versa.
 * Specify application URLs and corresponding controllers easily via the routes.xml file.
+* Python script that creates a skeletal web application.
-* Python script to build all or specified applications.
+* Python script to build a web application.
-* Python script that starts the server.
+* Python script that starts the web server.

 Othello comes with 3 sample apps.
 I recommend you check them out to get a feel of how Othello works.
 They can be found under: /othello/apps